zdravkov/kendo-docs/api/javascript/ui/grid.md

     });
     </script>

+### excel.forceProxy `Boolean` *(default: false)*
+If set to true, the content will be forwarded to [proxyURL](#configuration-excel.proxyURL) even if the browser supports saving files locally.

 ### excel.proxyURL `String` *(default: null)*

-The URL of the server side proxy which will stream the Excel file to the end user.
-Used when the browser isn't capable of saving files from JavaScript.
-Such browsers are IE<10 and Safari.
+The URL of the server side proxy which will stream the file to the end user.

+A proxy will be used when the browser isn't capable of saving files locally.
+Such browsers are IE version 9 and lower and Safari.

 The developer is responsible for implementing the server-side proxy.

-Implementation instructions are available here.
+The proxy will receive a POST request with the following parameters in the request body:

+* contentType: The MIME type of the file
+* base64: The base-64 encoded file content
+* fileName: The file name, as requested by the caller.

+The proxy should return the decoded file with set "Content-Disposition" header.

 #### Example - set the server proxy URL
     <div id="grid"></div>